cph-pk/4sem-Fullstack-Flow1/README.md

 <br>

 - **What does it mean if a method in nodes API's ends with xxxxxxSync?**
 1. If it ends with a suffix of "Sync", then it is synchronous.
 2. If it's any kind of I/O operation and it accepts a callback and does not have "Sync", then it's asynchronous.
 3. If there are two options offered and one ends with a suffix of "Sync", then the other one is asynchronous.
 4. If it does not accept a callback or return a promise or use an eventEmitter (or something similar) to provide event notifications, then it is not asynchronous because there would be no way for it to communicate to you when it's done.
 <br>

-- **Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two)**
+- **Explain the terms JavaScript Engine (name at least one) and JavaScript Runtime Environment (name at least two)**<br>
   A javascript engine executes JavaScript (JS) code.
   JavaScript engines are typically developed by web browser vendors, and every major browser has one.
 In a browser, the JavaScript engine runs in concert with the rendering engine via the Document Object Model.
   In order to start coding in JavaScript, you don’t have to install any additional software.
 Each modern web browser comes with a JavaScript engine.
 You can simply run scripts you write inside your favorite browser.